BARRISOL INFINITE LOOP

 The aim of this project is to illustrate the inherent value of the material using contemporary manufacturing technologies, such as digital cutting or digitally controlled three- dimensional bending machines, for a high level of accuracy on an architectural scale.
 The result is an uniformly lit object.
 An optional micro perforated acoustic membrane absorbs the intensity of the sound waves as they reflect within a room, enhancing the acoustic qualities of the spaces they inhabit.

-The Infinite Loop is a highly volumetric, three-dimensional light object created from a perfect synergy between the stretch material, LED lighting and metal framework.
 The aluminium frame is built out of a single continuous metal loop, which holds the LED strip light source.
-The surrounding Barrisol skin forms a ‘moebius type’ form.
-Three different types of loops, ranging from horizontal to vertical structures, have potential for customization.
-This makes them adaptable for a wide variety of architectural spaces, including hotel lobbies, halls and high-rise atriums.
+The surrounding Barrisol foil creates a moebius-type form.
+Three different types of loops, ranging from horizontal to vertical structures, give potential for cluster arrangements and customisation.
+This makes them adaptable for a wide variety of architectural spaces, including hotel lobbies, halls and high-rise atrium.

 All images © Barrisol Normalu